Education Highlights

 Art class

-• Funded and coordinated 6 Kindergarten Boot Camps—a kindergarten readiness program for kids who were unable to attend preschool or childcare services before kindergarten
+Funded and coordinated 10 Kindergarten Boot Camps—a kindergarten readiness program for kids who were unable to attend preschool or childcare services before kindergarten.

 kindergarten bootcamp activity

-• Hosted and funded 4 Trauma Informed Practices Trainings for after-school and child-care professionals with 2 more planned to be hosted in rural counties like Lemhi
+Hosted and funded 4 Trauma Informed Practices Trainings for after-school and child-care professionals.

-• Distributed nearly 20,000 new books to kids through our Ready.
+Distributed nearly 28,000 new books to kids through our Ready.
 Set.
-READ! program with the intention to build home libraries and improve literacy of young learners
+READ! program with the intention to build home libraries and improve literacy of young learners.

 Distributing Books at an event